arsh30/NamasteNodejs/devTinder/apiList.md

 ### ProfileRouter
 - get /profile/view
 - patch /profile/edit (it will not edit the email and password)
-- patch /profile/password
+- patch /profile/password // forgot password api

 ### ConnectionRequestRouter
-STATUS WE HAVE (ignore (left swipe), interested (right swipe), accepted, rejected)
+STATUS WE HAVE (ignored (left swipe), interested (right swipe), accepted, rejected)
-- POST /request/send/interested/:userId (These two are for sending the connection request)
+- POST /request/send/:status/:userId (These two are for sending the connection request)
-- POST /request/send/ignored/:userId

 - POST /request/review/accepted/:requestId (These two are for accepted or rejected it)
 - POST /request/review/rejected/:requestId